MMTLukas/ma-scalable-web/README.md

-# Final Challenge
+# Scalable Web Architectures - Challenge

-This documents describes how to start and test the four services of this repository.
+TThis documents describes how to start and test the four services of this repository.
 The services are:
   * Item Tracking System (Port 9292)
   * Location Management System (Port 9393)
   * Report System (Port 9494)